-SUMMARY:
+BRIEF SUMMARY

-Cabinet is scheduled to consider a report of the Cabinet Member for Housing and Leisure Services on 19 February 2013, which seeks approval for designating Bargate, Bevois, Portswood and Swaythling wards as being subject to additional licensing of houses in multiple occupation (HMOs), coming into effect on 1 July 2013 for a period of five years.
-An evaluation of the scheme by 30 June 2016 is proposed, with the intention of making further designations, as appropriate, across the city.
+Approval is sought for designating Bargate, Bevois, Portswood and Swaythling wards as being subject to additional licensing of houses in multiple occupation (HMOs), coming into effect on 1 July 2013 for a period of five years.
+The scheme will be evaluated by 30 June 2016 with the intention of making further designations, as appropriate across the City.